asankaSovis/asankaSovis.github.io/README.md

 # 🕸️ Personal Website
 This repo holds the source code of my personal website.
 The template used is originally uploaded by [DevCRUD](https://devcrud.com/) to [www.free-css.com](https://www.free-css.com/free-css-templates/page281/john-doe).
 You are free to copy this source and use it for your own personal website.
-In case the site does not work, you can still refer to my [LinkedIn](http://linkedin.asankasovis.com) and [Github](http://github.asankasovis.com) for my information.
-Additionally, my Curriculum Vitae/Resume is available for downloading in [this link](./documents/Asanka_Sovis_Curriculum_Vitae.pdf).
-Feel free to contact me on [contact@asankasovis.com](mailto:contact@asankasovis.com).
+In case the site does not work, you can still refer to my [LinkedIn](http://linkedin.asankasovis.com) and [GitHub](http://github.asankasovis.com) for my information.
+Feel free to contact me on [contact@asankasovis.com](mailto:contact@asankasovis.com) for any inquiry.

 **Visit my Personal Site: [asankasovis.com](https://www.asankasovis.com)**